docker-archive/dcus-hol-2017/docker-networking/README.md

 ## <a name="list_networks"></a>Step 2: List networks

-Run a `docker network ls` command to view existing container networks on the current Docker host.
+Run a `docker network ls` command on **node0-a** to view existing container networks on the current Docker host.

 ```
 $ docker network ls